Student Administrator guide to MyBeckett

 - As 1 August marks the start of the new academic year, students will not be able to enrol and gain access to University systems before this point.

-- To access MyBeckett, a student must have an active registration status in Banner, a future graduation date in Banner, and it must be after 1 August during the academic year of the student's course start date.
+- To access MyBeckett, a student must have an active registration status in Banner, a future end date in Banner, and it must be after 1 August during the academic year of the student's course start date.

-- Remember to update graduation dates in Banner so that students don't lose access to University systems too early.
-Note, in Banner, a student's graduation date is the date they are due to complete their course.
+- Remember to update end dates in Banner so that students don't lose access to University systems too early.
+Note, in Banner, a student's end date is the date they are due to complete their course.

 - If a student is having problems submitting an assignment via Turnitin, you can check our FAQ for advice.

 4. What are the differences between the staff and student experience of MyBeckett?

 When you log into MyBeckett, you will see the tabs available in the standard staff layout.
 From August, these will include Staff Home, Modules, Timetables, Library, Support, Opportunities, SU, Files, IT, Tools, and Training.

 5. What happens after a student enrols at the University?